Air strikes, car bombs wreck last day of Syria "truce"

 BEIRUT/AMMAN Syrian jets bombed parts of Damascus on Monday in what residents said were the capital's fiercest air raids yet, at the end of what was supposed to be a four-day truce.

-"More than 100 buildings have been destroyed, some leveled to the ground," said opposition activist Moaz al-Shami.
+"More than 100 buildings have been destroyed, some levelled to the ground," said opposition activist Moaz al-Shami.
 "Whole neighbourhoods are deserted."

 Each side in the 19-month-old conflict between President Bashar al-Assad and rebels blamed the other for breaking the truce proposed by peace envoy Lakhdar Brahimi to mark a Muslim holiday.
 Two car bombs rocked the capital on Monday, state media reported.